pawelkaczor/pawelkaczor.github.com/_posts/mr-vcsh-prezto-user-guide.md

 **mr** - a tool to manage all your version control repos

-**mr** is configured by .mrconfig files, which list the repositories.
+**mr** is configured by .mrconfig file, which list the repositories.

 **mr** supports vcsh repositories!